omotrades/omo/README.md

 - **wallet** — `HxwmEH84o3EuezCUZuBEEeKT6uMDv8R4VRi76ExB87St` on Solana
 - **commitments** — Solana Memo Program transactions from the burner memo key
-- **prices** — Jupiter / DexScreener public APIs

-any claim on the front end can be recomputed from those three public sources.
+any claim on the front end can be recomputed from those public sources.

 ## public endpoints